Polynomial approximation on disjoint segments and amplification of approximation: Introduction

 If $f$ is a function with values in the set $Y$ and $g$ approximates $f$ with an error not exceeding $\delta$, then $P\circ g$ will approximate $f$ with an error $\le\eps$.
 We denote the smallest $\eps$ such that~\eqref{poly_prop} holds for some $P\in\mathcal P_n$ as $\eps_n(Y;\delta)$.

 If $L$ is any $m$-dimensional linear space of functions and $q\in\mathcal P_n$, then $\{q\circ f\colon f\in L\}$ lies in a linear space of dimension at most

 We remark that $M\le (m+1)^n$.

 In fact a similar property implies that $q$ should be a polynomial.
-Namely, if $q\colon\R\to\R$ is measurable and for any linear space $L$ of functions of fixed dimension $m\ge 2$ the dimension of $\mathrm{span}\,\{q \circ f: f\in L\}$ is uniformly bounded, then $q$ is a polynomial (see~\cite{Pink}).
+Namely, if $q\colon\R\to\R$ is measurable and for any linear space $L$ of functions of fixed dimension $m\ge 2$ the dimension of $\mathrm{span}\,\{q \circ f: f\in L\}$ is bounded by some $C(m)$, then $q$ is a polynomial (see~\cite{Pink} for the precise result).

 We give several examples of the amplification of approximation by linear spaces or $m$-term approximations.
 The essence of this technique is to construct approximations of higher degree $M$ (see~\eqref{M_value}) and better accuracy $\eps := \eps_n(Y,\delta)$ from the approximations of degree $m$ with accuracy $\delta$.